Welcome To The Divide

 undead cadavers like shriveling larval chrysalises dangling from a disemboweled

-carcass whose very stench has long ceased to linger there.
+carcass whose very stench has long ceased to linger.

 Repugnant as this truth may be, we must understand that our lives are